Frei-Laubersheim: Mayor

-Frei-Laubersheim's mayor is Gustav Kühnle.
+Frei-Laubersheim's mayor is Steffen Zorn, he was elected in 2024.

 Coat of arms

 The municipality's arms might be described thus: Tierced in mantle dexter chequy of twenty-four azure and Or, sinister sable a lion rampant of the second armed, langued and crowned gules and in base argent the Frei-Laubersheim fibula of the first.

 The “chequy” field on the dexter (armsbearer's right, viewer's left) side is a reference to the village's former allegiance to the Counts of Sponheim.
 The charge on the sinister (armsbearer's left, viewer's right) side is also a reference to former lords, in this case Electoral Palatinate.
 The other charge, in base, is the Frei-Laubersheim fibula (brooch), found in the municipality in 1872 and not only a symbol but also proof that the Franks were living in the area very early on.

 Culture and sightseeing

 Buildings

 The following are listed buildings or sites in Rhineland-Palatinate’s Directory of Cultural Monuments: